 Xbox One vs PS4 price difference

-One year ago, the PS4 price was the more tempting deal: £349 (AU$549) for the console and DualShock 4 controller.
-Xbox One was more expensive at £429 (£AU$599) for the system, Xbox One controller and Kinect.
+One year ago, the PS4 price was the more tempting deal: $399 for the console and DualShock 4 controller.
+Xbox One was expensive at $499 for the system, Xbox One controller and Kinect.

-An official Xbox One price drop has made this comparison is actually in Microsoft's favor in the UK.
-The new list price is £300 without a very unnecessary Kinect camera.
+After two official Xbox One price drops, the cost comparison is actually in Microsoft's favor in the US.
+The new list price is $349 with a game, but without Kinect included.
+It's rumored to go even lower soon, maybe at E3 2015.

-In Australia, Xbox One is now AU$499 selling with multiple games included and retailers are selling the PS4 for $549 with one game for free.
-Pre-owned Xbox One and PS4 consoles are better choices, and in most regions are now becoming plentiful.
+Right now, that's $50 cheaper than the PS4 that doesn't come with a game.
+Pre-owned Xbox One and PS4 consoles are even better choices, and in most regions are now becoming plentiful.

 The early PS4 vs Xbox One price difference gave Sony an lead at face value, and gamers didn't seem to mind that the PS4 camera was a separate purchase.
 Also, for almost a year, it was the only console of the two being sold in countries like India, Japan and Turkey.